2000 Canadian federal election

-Map of Canada, showing the results of the 2000 election by riding.

 The 2000 Canadian federal election was held on November 27, 2000, to elect members to the House of Commons of Canada of the 37th Parliament of Canada.
 Prime Minister Jean Chrétien's Liberal Party won a third majority government.

 Since the previous election of 1997, small-c conservatives had begun attempts to merge the Reform Party of Canada and the Progressive Conservative Party of Canada as part of the United Alternative agenda.
 During that time, Jean Charest stepped down as leader of the Progressive Conservatives and former Prime Minister Joe Clark took over the party and opposed any union with the Reform Party.
 In the spring of 2000, the Reform Party became the Canadian Alliance, a political party dedicated to uniting conservatives together into one party.
 Former Reform Party leader Preston Manning lost in a leadership race to Stockwell Day who became leader of the new Canadian Alliance party.

 The federal government called an early election after being in office for close to three and a half years (with a maximum allowed mandate of five years).
 The governing Liberal Party of Canada won a third consecutive majority government, winning more seats than in 1997.
 The Canadian Alliance only made minor gains, and an Eastern breakthrough did not happen.
 The Bloc Québécois, New Democratic Party and the Progressive Conservatives all suffered slight losses.

 The Liberal win made Chrétien the first Canadian prime minister to lead his party to three or more consecutive majority governments since Wilfrid Laurier in 1908.
 This was the most recent election as of in which an incumbent government successfully defended its parliamentary majority.
 It was also the last election until 2025 in which a single party won more than 40% of the popular vote.
 This was the only election contested by the Canadian Alliance and the last by the Progressive Conservatives (as they both merged into the Conservative Party of Canada in 2003).
 This was the first election in which Nunavut participated as a separate territory, having previously been part of the Northwest Territories.